SpellholdStudios/NTotSC/NTotSC/docs/ReadMe-NTotSC.txt

 -DSotSC for BGT/EET version by k4thos
 -DSotSC for BG:EE by Red Carnelian

-To reach the new areas via worldmap, you need to install BP-BGT-worldmap for BGT and BG:EE after NtotSC an start a new game.
+To reach the new areas via worldmap, you need to install BP-BGT-worldmap for BGT after NTotSC an start a new game.

 HISTORY
 +++++++